webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 To see if the image has been created successfully, check the following files:

+* For Raspberry Pi 4, the resulting image will be created at `BUILD/deploy/images/raspberrypi4/webos-image-raspberrypi4.rootfs.wic`.
 * For Raspberry Pi 3, the resulting image will be created at `BUILD/deploy/images/raspberrypi3/webos-image-raspberrypi3.rootfs.rpi-sdimg`.
 * For the emulator, the resulting image will be created at `BUILD/deploy/images/qemux86/webos-image-qemux86-master-*-wic.vmdk`.